A survey of numerical methods for hemivariational inequalities with applications to Contact Mechanics: Simulations

+is presented in Figure \ref{fig:errors}, where the dependence of the error estimate $\|\bm{u} - \bm{u}^h\|_V$ with respect to $h$ is plotted on a log-log scale.
 Because no analytical solution can be obtained, we took three numerical estimations with $h = 1/256$ and corresponding to each presented method as such ``exact'' solutions.
 All sequences of numerical solutions with varying $h$ were cross examined against each of ``exact'' solutions, giving 9 plots.
-The numerical results are presented in Figure \ref{fig:errors}, where the dependence of the error estimate $\|\bm{u} - \bm{u}^h\|_V$ with respect to $h$ is plotted on a log-log scale.
-We denote by $u$ ``exact" solutions (depending on chosen method), by $u^h$ sequence of numerical approximations (also for each method) and use abbreviations of presented methods' names.
-They suggest that primal-dual active set strategy and direct optimization method in this case gave more precise solutions than augmented Lagrangian method.
-What is more, direct optimization method was the fastest to calculate, followed by augmented Lagrangian method and then primal-dual active set strategy.
-We remark that this results may vary depending on specific implementation of presented methods.
+We denote by $u$ ``exact" solutions (depending on chosen method), by $u^h$ sequence of numerical approximations (also for each method) and use abbreviations of presented methods' names. { As we can see, in this case the primal-dual active set strategy and direct optimization method gave similar final estimations, closer to reference solutions than augmented Lagrangian method.

+In Table \ref{tabTwo} we summarised computation time and number of iterations for each algorithm.
+Presented results do not include time for computation of stiffness matrix, which is calculated beforehand and is the same for all methods.
+Additional metric "function evaluations" for direct optimization denotes how many times functional $\widehat{\mathcal{L}}$ was evaluated.
+"Set changes" for primal-dual denote how many iterations of assignments to sets $N$ and $T$ were performed.
+The fastest method for finer meshes in this case was augmented Lagrangian, closely followed by direct optimization method.
+Our implementation of primal-dual active set strategy was fastest for coarse, but slowest for fine mesh sizes.

+We remark that direct optimization method was easiest to implement, followed by primal-dual and augmented Lagrangian, as it has most complicated interpretation.
+As stated before, augmented Lagrangian method simultaneously with $u$ on $\Omega$ calculates values of $\sigma$ on $\Gamma_C$, which for other methods had to be estimated from the value of $u$.
+We also remark that all presented results may vary depending on details of specific implementations. }

-{\bf Acknowledgments}\\ The project leading to this application has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklo\-do\-wska-Curie grant agreement no. 823731 CONMECH and from the Ministry of Science and Higher Education of Republic of Poland under Grant No 440328/PnH2/2019.
+{\bf Acknowledgments}\\ The project leading to this application has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklo\-do\-wska-Curie grant agreement no. 823731 CONMECH, from the Ministry of Science and Higher Education of Republic of Poland under Grant No 440328/PnH2/2019, and in part from National Science Centre, Poland under project OPUS no. 2021/41/B/ST1/01636.

 {\bf Conflict of interest}\\ The authors declare that they have no conflict of interest.